avaframe/AvaFrame/docs/moduleAna1Tests.rst

         .. and an initialization process as described in :ref:`theoryCom1DFA:Friction Model` )

-Another optional result is the comparison cross cut figure for all saved time steps as shown in the following figure.
+Another optional result is the comparison cross cut figure for all saved time steps as shown in the following animated figure.

 .. _fig-damBreakProfile:

 .. figure:: _static/compareDamBreak28c6370dbe_Animation.gif
           :width: 90%

-          Time evolution of the dam thickness, velocity and momentum
+          Time evolution of the flow thickness, velocity and momentum

 To run
 ------
 An example on how to apply this test is provided in :py:mod:`runScripts/runDamBreak` and :py:mod:`runScripts/runAnalyzeDamBreak`.
-The required input files are located in ``data/avaDamBreak``, where the model configuration file can be found (``data/avaDamBreak/Inputs/damBreak_com1DFACfg.ini``).
+The required input files are located in ``data/avaDamBreak`` (including the configuration file ``data/avaDamBreak/Inputs/damBreak_com1DFACfg.ini``).
 In this configuration file, there is a specific section ``'DAMBREAK'`` providing the required input parameters to compute the analytical solution.
 In order to run the test example:

 * in ``AvaFrame/avaframe`` run::